qiaoqiao2323/qiaoqiao2323.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper “Touched by ChatGPT: Using an LLM to Drive Affective Tactile Interaction”, was accepted as a late-breaking report at ACM/IEEE HRI 2025 in Paris.
+Our paper “Touched by ChatGPT: Using an LLM to Drive Affective Tactile Interaction”, was accepted as a late-breaking report at ACM/IEEE HRI 2025.